nRF24/CircuitPython_nRF24L01/docs/greetings.rst

 with this library.
 For instance, the esp8266-01 (also sold in packs) is NOT compatible with this library, but looks very similar to the nRF24L01+ and could lead to an accidental purchase.

-About the nRF24L01+
+Power Stability
 -------------------

-Stablizing the power input to the VCC and GND using parallel capacitors (100 µF + an optional 0.1µF) provides significant performance increases.
-This stability is very highly recommended!
+If you're not using a dedicated 3V regulator to supply power to the nRF24L01, then adding capcitor(s) (100 µF + an optional 0.1µF) in parrellel (& as close as possible) to the VCC and GND pins is highly recommended.
+Stablizing the power input provides significant performance increases.
 More finite details about the nRF24L01 are available from the datasheet (referenced here in the documentation as the `nRF24L01+ Specification Sheet <https://www.sparkfun.com/datasheets/ Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf>`_)

 About the nRF24L01+PA+LNA modules